How To Make Moss Shamrock Placemats

 I love the texture the moss shamrock placemats give to the place setting that I have planned for the St. Patrick’s Day Virtual Supper Club.

-Here is the St. Patrick’s Day Tablescape for Thursday.
+Here is the complete St. Patrick’s Day Tablescape.

-UPDATE: I used these same placemats again for a second year on my St. Patty’s Table with a Touch of Pink, and they still looked great.
-Did you know that preserved moss will last for years if proper care is taken?
-I shared the details and how to freshen faded moss here.
+UPDATE: I used the same placemats again for a second year on myย St. Patty’s Day table with a Touch of Pink, and they still looked great.
+Did you know that preserved moss can last for years with proper care?
+See this article on How To Freshen Faded Moss.

 You might also enjoy these fun tables from last Spring.
 Easter Table from last Spring and Mother’s Day table from 2020